A Bayesian adaptive enrichment design using aggregate historical data to inform individualized treatment recommendations: Simulation Study

 \section{Simulation Study}

-We evaluated the proposed adaptive enrichment design with NPP-based borrowing in a binary-outcome setting where historical summaries are reported on a marginal log-odds ratio scale (i.e., the logit-logit mapping in Table \ref{tab:mapping-table}), inducing a nonlinear and non-collapsible mapping to the conditional regression parameters.
-Specifically, outcomes were generated from the logistic model
+We evaluated the proposed adaptive enrichment design with NPP-based borrowing in a binary-outcome setting where historical summaries are reported on a marginal log-odds ratio scale (i.e., the logit-logit mapping in Table~\ref{tab:mapping-table}), inducing a nonlinear and non-collapsible mapping to the conditional regression parameters. { As no existing method accommodates summary-level historical borrowing, we benchmark against a no-borrowing design ($n_t = 0$), which represents the operating characteristics a practitioner would achieve by ignoring the available historical information entirely.} Specifically, outcomes were generated from the logistic model

-with $(\beta_0,\beta_1,\beta_2)=(-0.2,\,0.4,\,0)$ and independent treatment and biomarker indicators with $P(X_i=1)=P(\mathrm{t}_i=1)=0.5$.
+with $(\beta_0,\beta_1,\beta_2)=(-0.2,\,0.4,\,0)$ and independent treatment and biomarker indicators with $P(X_i=1)=P(\mathrm{T}_i=1)=0.5$.
 The conditional treatment effect (blip function) was $\gamma(x) = \beta_2 + \beta_3 x$, and treatment effectiveness at covariate value $x$ was defined relative to the threshold $e_1 = 0$.
 We considered two configurations for effect modification: a null setting where treatment is ineffective for all patients ($\beta_3=0$) and an alternative ($\beta_3=0.65$), where treatment is effective in only individuals with $X = 1$.
 Each simulated trial enrolled up to $n=600$ participants, with one interim analysis at $n=400$.
 Posterior updating, effective subspace construction, and decision-making followed Section~\ref{s:interim}, with early stopping for efficacy if $P(\Delta_\ell>0\mid \mathcal D_\ell)>0.99$ and for futility if $P(\Delta_\ell<0\mid \mathcal D_\ell)>0.80$; if neither criterion was met, accrual continued within the currently identified effective subspace $\mathcal X_\ell^*$ ($\alpha=0.05$ and $e_1=0$).

 External information was incorporated through the NPP from a single historical marginal log-odds ratio.
 Let $\mu_X^{\mathrm{hist}}$ denote the historical biomarker prevalence and define

 with marginal risks $P_1=(1-\mu_X^{\mathrm{hist}})p_{10}+\mu_X^{\mathrm{hist}}p_{11}$ and $P_0=(1-\mu_X^{\mathrm{hist}})p_{00}+\mu_X^{\mathrm{hist}}p_{01}$.
 The implied historical summary is the marginal log-odds ratio